PaddlePaddle/Paddle/.github/ISSUE_TEMPLATE/---others-.md

 -GPU: including CUDA/cuDNN version
 -OS Platform and Distribution(eg.Mac OS 10.14)
 -Python version
+Note: You can get most of the information by running [summary_env.py](https://github.com/PaddlePaddle/Paddle/blob/develop/tools/summary_env.py).
 **To Reproduce**
 Steps to reproduce the behavior
 **Describe your current behavior**